kwickramasekara/blog/src/posts/iphone-14-pro-camera-performance.md

 ## Apple ProRAW

 Fortunately, shooting in RAW avoids a lot of the over-processing that happens with regular photos.
 ProRAW still takes advantage of things like pixel binning so you get 48MP images and more details in the shots.
 I did not objectively shoot photos during my trips so, I do not have direct comparisons for foliage between ProRaw and regular photos.
-However, the image below should be a good example to compare for sharpness.
+However, the ProRAW image below should be a good example to compare for sharpness.

 ![Folio shot with ProRAW](https://ucarecdn.com/5ee2af2a-8f18-4199-b021-6654093671e4/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)
 _Folio shot with ProRAW ([View HQ image](https://ucarecdn.com/5ee2af2a-8f18-4199-b021-6654093671e4/-/format/jpg/-/quality/best/-/resize/4096x/))_